fabio-t/rlforj-alt/README.md

 Pathfinding is the task of finding an unobstructed path from a start to an end point.
 Contrarily to Los, the path does not need to be a line.

-Only one algorithm is supported for now, the king of pathfinding in games: AStar.
+Only one algorithm is supported for now, the king of pathfinding: AStar.
 Use it like this:

 ```$java
 IBoard map = new MyMap();